-I describe myself as painting in the classic modernist tradition - a visual interpreter, taking advantage of the accidental abstraction of mark making found when I'm painting my subject matter as well as its description.
-I like to view the world with the eyes of a tourist, seeing the newness in looking at buildings, people, vehicles - objects and colours, observing and appreciating in slack jawed wonder of the world.
+I describe myself as painting in the classic modernist tradition - a visual interpreter, taking advantage of spontaneous abstraction and happy mistakes that occur when painting and drawing my subjects.
+I like to view the world with the eyes of a tourist, retaining a fresh eye when looking at cities, landscapes, people, vehicles - objects and colours, observing and appreciating both the human and natural world.

 It is my practice to make several drawings and paintings of the same subject with each one evolving in a different way due to the concerted randomness of mark making, overpainting, scraping back, repainting.